git-push(1) — Linux manual page

 value causes all pushes to be GPG signed, as if --signed is

 passed to git-push(1).
-The string if-asked causes pushes to
+The string if-asked causes pushes to be

-from a lower-priority config file.
-An explicit command-line
+lower-priority config file.
+An explicit command-line flag

-flag always overrides this config option.
+always overrides this config option.

 push.pushOption